What does it mean to major in biology?

 Why is the University of Mississippi a good place to study biology?

-There are 35 faculty in the department, with areas of specialization that include cell & molecular biology, ecology, biodiversity & evolution, and behavior & neuroscience.
-The faculty are scientists-educators, with a passion for educating and mentoring students in these broad areas of biological research.
+The faculty in the department have areas of specialization that include cell & molecular biology, ecology, biodiversity & evolution, and behavior & neuroscience.

 Biology majors achieve an understanding of living systems and develop the ability to design and conduct experiments, operate sophisticated instruments, interpret data, and think critically.
 A diversity of courses and a great variety of habitats in north Mississippi provide opportunities for both laboratory and field studies, including a 740-acre field station, a national forest, and flood-control reservoirs.